igorsstojkoski/beincrypto-design-system/README.md

 # BeInCrypto Design System

-A machine-readable design system specification for BeInCrypto, built on the [DESIGN.md](https://github.com/google-labs-code/design.md) format by Google Labs.
+A machine-readable design system specification for BeInCrypto a leading crypto media and data platform.

 `DESIGN.md` gives AI coding agents a persistent, structured understanding of BeInCrypto's visual identity — so every agent, tool, and codebase produces UI that looks and feels on-brand.